 Any permitted in-stream structure should provide for the protection and preservation of ecological and ecosystem-wide services including, but not limited to, fish and fish passage, wildlife and water resources, shoreline critical areas, hydrogeological processes, and natural scenic vistas.

-In-stream structures for the benefit of fish enhancement and recovery adjacent to or visible from publically-owned shorelines, including bridges and overlooks, should incorporate a public education element.
+In-stream structures for the benefit of fish enhancement and recovery adjacent to or visible from public-owned shorelines, including bridges and overlooks, should incorporate a public education element.

 The location and planning of in-stream structures should give due consideration to the full range of public interests, watershed functions and processes, and environmental concerns, with special emphasis on protecting and restoring priority habitats and species.